anshug123/mitacs/README.md

 This repository contains three folders :

+## report_mitacs.pdf
+This is report of whole project including INTRODUCTION, DATASETS, PREPROCESSING STEPS, METHODOLOGY AND RESULTS

 ## preprocess_torsion
 This folder contains file process_torsion.py which is used to identify and remove duplicates from TORSION data given by CREST.<br>
 Its output will be filtered torsion file and filtered xyz file.<br>